What are Genuine Motorcycle parts?

 Genuine vs Aftermarket Parts

-The main advantage of aftermarket parts is that usually cost less than genuine parts, however this initial cost saving does not usually equate to sustained long term savings as these parts are usually inferior in quality and performance.
-Many aftermarket brands use lower quality materials compare to genuine parts to lower their prices points.
+The main advantage of aftermarket parts is that they usually cost less than genuine parts, however this initial cost saving does not usually equate to sustained long term savings as these parts are usually inferior in quality and performance.
+Many aftermarket brands use lower quality materials compared to genuine parts to lower their price points.

 Numerous aftermarket parts are built to fit as many different bikes as possible to increase margins and production efficiencies so fitment can be a concern.
 Whereas this isn’t an issue for genuine parts or OEM parts.